Dr. Brian C.H. Fong is a comparative political scientist based in Hong Kong.

 Dr. Fong’s research interests include China’s influence, territorial autonomies, democratization, governance and budgetary politics.
 He has published extensively in international peer-reviewed journals such as Democratization, Nations and Nationalism, International Review of Administrative Sciences, China Quarterly, Modern China and Asian Survey.
-Dr. Fong was awarded the 2014 Gordon White Prize by China Quarterly for his article entitled “The Partnership between the Chinese Government and Hong Kong's Capitalist Class: Implications for HKSAR Governance, 1997–2012”.
+Dr. Fong was awarded the 2014 Gordon White Prize by China Quarterly for his article entitled “The Partnership between the Chinese Government and Hong Kong's Capitalist Class: Implications for HKSAR Governance, 1997–2012”; and he was awarded in 2019 “Humanities and Social Sciences Prestigious Fellowship” by the Research Grants Council of Hong Kong with funding of HKD982,928 for his project entitled “Comparative Territorial Autonomies: Exploring A New Comparative Politics Dataset”.

 Dr. Fong is a public intellectual.
 He is an active commentator for various media and regularly publishes commentaries.
 He is also very active in community services, founding and leading several civil society organizations.